-Survey results will help to guide the water quality standards and uses development process, increase community awareness on water quality and environmental protections, and show what types of water resources and uses are important to our citizens.
-The Workgroup would like participation from every LTBB citizen (14 or older) to ensure the water quality standards developed by the Workgroup are protective of all our important tribal water resource uses.
+A survey conducted in 2016 helped to guide the water quality standards and uses development process, increase community awareness on water quality and environmental protections, and show what types of water resources and uses are important to our citizens.

 Where can LTBB citizens get more information on the process to develop tribal water quality standards?

-For more information on the Workgroup’s efforts to develop tribal water quality standards for LTBB water resources, contact LTBB Environmental Services at (231) 242-1574 or email Daughtery A. Johnson at firstname.lastname@example.org or Caroline Keson at email@example.com.
+For more information on the Workgroup’s efforts to develop tribal water quality standards for LTBB water resources, contact LTBB Environmental Services at (231) 242-1574 or email Lauren Dey at firstname.lastname@example.org.